DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Any client-supplied nonce value MUST be accepted for decryption.

-A resolver MAY ignore or refuse queries encrypted with client public keys that are not authorized by local policy, but a public resolver that accepts anonymous clients MUST accept arbitrary client public keys.
+A resolver MAY ignore or refuse queries encrypted with client public keys that are not authorized by local policy, but a public resolver that accepts anonymous clients MUST accept arbitrary client public keys, subject only to the cryptographic checks of Appendix 2, such as low-order key rejection.

 Responses sent over UDP MUST be padded as described in "Padding For Resolver Responses" and encrypted as `<dnscrypt-response>`.

+As in standard DNS, the decrypted response MUST echo the transaction ID and question of the decrypted query; deployed clients discard responses that do not.

 The resolver MUST NOT send an encrypted DNSCrypt response over UDP that is larger than the encrypted DNSCrypt query packet that triggered it.